Sasso0101/CacheMeIfYouCan/README.md

 cd build
 make <target>
 ```
 The make target selects the dataset to use.
 The available targets are listed in the Datasets section.
+The program computes the distance from the source node to all other nodes in the graph.
+The output is written to a file named `*_distances.out` in the root directory.

 ## Datasets
 | Make target | Dataset           | `\|V\|` | `\|E\|` | Notes          | Source    |